SonahLab/twitch-chat-hit-counter/course-material/MODULE_5.md

 ### Task 1: Twitch4J Client
 #### Part 1
-In `TwitchChatService.java`, implement the `public TwitchChatService()` post-constructor.
-We will need to build Twitch4J's `TwitchClient` object that acts as the underlying client to all of Twitch API's endpoints.
+In `TwitchChatBotManager.java`, implement the `public void init()` post-constructor.
+We will need to build Twitch4J's `TwitchClient` object that acts as the proxy (client middleman) to all of Twitch API's endpoints.

 **Requirements:**
 1. Initialize the `TwitchClient` object with our Twitch API ClientId, Client Secret, and OAuth Token.
 2. Helix should be enabled
 3. Chat should be enabled
 4. Chat Account should be set using the OAuthCredentials
+   1. We should check Redis `db3` to see if our User Account has a token
+   2. If yes, validate this token to see that it hasn't expired.
+      1. If expired, refresh token and cache the refreshed token into Redis `db3`.
+   3. If no, create a token and cache it into Redis `db3`

 ```java
 TwitchClient twitchClient = TwitchClientBuilder.builder()